dtomc/MissingData/README.md

 <p align = "center"> <img src="LDGraph.jpg" width = 500> </p>

 The below figure is the 4 simulated sampling distributions for sample mean for income, after applying listwise deletion for the complete, MCAR, MAR and MNAR datasets.
 The complete dataset is shown in red, MCAR in green, MAR in blue, and MNAR in yellow.
-As shown, listwise deletion is only yields unbiased results for the MCAR case.
+As shown, listwise deletion only yields unbiased results for the MCAR case.

 <p align = "center"> <img src="LDDistributions.jpg" width = 500> </p>